 With mortgage protection insurance, however, your loved ones won’t have to worry about whether there would be enough money to cover the balance on the mortgage.

-The proceeds of the policy go directly to the lender and cover exactly your outstanding balance.
-If you pass away, your mortgage protection insurance policy will make monthly payments to the lender until the loan gets paid off.
+The proceeds of the policy go directly to the mortgage lender and cover exactly your outstanding balance.
+If you pass away, your mortgage life insurance policy will make monthly payments to the mortgage lender until the mortgage loan gets paid off.

 Most life insurance policies require you to complete a medical exam.
 If you have a serious illness, you might get turned down.
-Since mortgage insurance doesn’t involve a physical, you can get coverage even with an underlying condition.
+Critical illness insurance might be an alternative in this case.
+Since mortgage insurance doesn’t involve a physical, you can get insurance coverage even with an underlying condition.

 A mortgage is likely to be the biggest debt you’ll ever take in your life.